 What Are My Options?

-There are different types, or classes, of drugs that work in different ways to lower blood glucose (also known as blood sugar) levels:
+There are different types, or classes, of drugs that work in different ways to lower blood sugar (also known as blood sugar) levels:

 - Alpha-glucosidase inhibitors